kirudang/kirudang/README.md

 ### Delving Deep into Machine Learning and AI

 I'm Kiel, a passionate PhD student exploring the realms of Machine Learning and AI in New York, USA.
-My research revolves around enhancing the Privacy, Robustness, and Security of Large Language Models.
+My research revolves around enhancing the Privacy, Robustness, and Security of AI and Machine Learning, with focus on Large Language Models.

 Dive into my insights and discoveries on my [Medium channel](https://medium.com/@kirudang).
 Your subscription would mean the world to me! 😊